 Car Airbags – What They Are And How They Work

 We’ve all seen how an airbag looks once deflated, whether in person or in photos or videos.
-But what actually happens behind the veil?
+But what actually happens behind the curtain?

-The airbag system in your car has some sensors that recognize if there was a crash.
-If it did happen, it causes a small chemical blast that lets out a lot of harmless air into a fabric bag – the airbag.
+The airbag system in your car has some detectors that recognize if there was a crash.
+If it did happen, it causes a small chemical blast that lets out a lot of innocuous air into a fabric bag – the airbag.

-Once the passenger makes contact with the airbag, it then swiftly deflates so that it doesn’t cause injury.
+Once the passenger makes contact with the airbag, it then swiftly deflates so that it doesn’t cause harm.

-Unfortunately, once an airbag deploys, it doesn’t have much usefulness – meaning if yours has, then there’s no other option than to replace it.
+Unfortunately, once an airbag deploys, it doesn’t have much utility – meaning if yours has, then there’s no other choice than to replace it.

-Now let’s take a look at a few things that affect whether the cost to replace an airbag is steep – or extremely costly.
+Now let’s take a look at a few things that affect whether the cost to replace an airbag is high – or extremely expensive.

 Factors That Influence The Cost Of Airbag Replacement